Technigo/project-music-releases/README.md

 The challenge was to structure the code and break down the project to different components which needed to be mounted for each album card.

-The styling with different hover effects was also something that was a bit of a struggle.
+The styling with different hover effects was also something that was a bit of a struggle, at least to make the play icon bigger when hover over it.
+We also by misstake started with desktop design first and therefore the media queries below in the css is for mobile and tablet.

 ## View it live